‘Dear White People’ On Netflix Causes Uproar, Huge Netflix Boycott

 The preview for Dear White People just came out.
 This preview really upset a lot of people.
 The show is based on the 2014 Justin Simien movie by the same name about Sam White.
 He is a black college student who hosts a radio show about being a minority at a predominantly white university.
 He is upset about a lot of things he sees as racial insensitive and starts to open up on his thoughts more.

 As soon as the preview for Dear White People came out, people went to Twitter throwing a fit.
 A lot of this was started by Tim Treadstone, a former BuzzFeed writer, who posted about how he will be boycotting Netflix now.
-His post went crazy with retweets and people responding that because of Dear White People they also canceled their own memberships. #DearWhitePeople started to trend on Twitter right away.
+His post went crazy with retweets and people responding that because of Dear White People, they also canceled their own memberships. #DearWhitePeople started to trend on Twitter right away.
 Dear White People creator Justin Simien shared his thoughts in a Facebook post and was obviously upset about people not seeing the show the same way that he does.
 Here is what he had to say about Dear White People.

 “When the first trailer for the film dropped, I’ll admit the deluge of claims that I was a reverse racist and a ‘piece of sh*t monkey that should shut up and go back to Africa’ really hurt.
 But now, I feel strangely encouraged.
 To see the sheer threat that people feel over a date announcement video featuring a woman of color (politely) asking not to be mocked makes it so clear why I made this show.”